 PASTOR JOEL ROLF ANNOUNCED his resignation as dean of the Association Free Lutheran Bible School earlier this year, to be effective at the end of June.

 Rolf has been a constant through many years of change at the Bible school, and students and staff will miss his consistent encouragement and infectious love for students.
 The Board of Trustees accepted Rolf’s resignation during their meeting on Feb.
-26, “with thanks to God and to Joel for his faithful service to the AFLC Schools for the past 12 years.”
+26, “With thanks to God and to Joel for his faithful service to the AFLC Schools for the past twelve years.”

 From times of teaching and training to choir tours and concerts, to ministry teams and mission trips, the Word of God has been the focus of the Bible school’s ministry since the beginning.